-Owners of property constructed in Gibraltar from 1 July 2016 to 1 January 2019 and rented for residential purposes will receive a tax credit equal to the tax payable on the profits earned on the first twenty-four months of rent occurring in the first five years after the completion of construction of that property.
-This tax credit is nonrefundable and can be offset against the tax payable to extinguish any liability to tax.
+Owners of property constructed in Gibraltar from 1 July 2016 to 1 January 2019 and rented for residential purposes are eligible receive a tax credit equal to the tax payable on the profits earned on the first twenty-four months of rent occurring in the first five years after the completion of construction of that property.
+This tax credit is non-refundable and can be offset against the tax payable to extinguish any liability to tax.